Office for Global Learning

 - Opportunity to increase your knowledge of other people, cultures, political and social systems, art, literature and foreign languages

-The university reserves the right to make changes to program offerings, including to the cost or duration of the program, due to fluctuations of exchange rate, increases in in-country costs and/or flights, faculty support, university policy, or other unforeseen changes that are beyond the control of the university and its faculty/staff.
+The university reserves the right to make changes to program offerings, including to the cost or duration of the program, due to fluctuations of exchange rate, increases to in-country costs and/or flights, faculty support, university policy, or other unforeseen changes that are beyond the control of the university and its faculty/staff.

 The Office for Global Learning is located in Lewis 216D.